FIFA Women's World Ranking Methodology

 Should the "Actual" value be better, then the new WWR will be higher than the old one.
 This is fair, as the team will have delivered more than was expected.
 The underachiever loses the same amount of rating points as their opponents have won; their "Predicted" result is greater than their "Actual" result, i.e. they have not done as well as expected.

-A conclusion that can be drawn for this basic rule is that the rating points which a team earns for a win is dependent on the strength of the opponent.
+One conclusion that can be drawn from this basic rule is that the rating points earned by a team for a win is dependent on the strength of the opponent.
 A win over an extremely weak team scarcely improves their standing in the WWR, while a win over a stronger team is awarded with a clear increase of the WWR value.

 Actual Result of the Match

-Of course winning or losing is the most important criterion, but goal difference and goals scored are also taken into account as is shown in the following table.
+Winning or losing of course is the most important criteria, but goal difference and goals scored are also taken into account as is shown in the following table.

 Neutral ground or Home vs. Away